Reference

 realize(impl, memoize=False)

-Realize this TLT into a concrete set R using impl
+Realize this TLT into a concrete set R using impl.

 Raises if